Home » UPSC Syllabus 2025 » UPSC Zoology Syllabus 2025

 6. Physiology (with special reference to mammals):

-• Composition and constituents of blood; blood groups and Rh factor in man, factors, and mechanism of coagulation, iron metabolism, acid-base balance, thermo-regulation, anticoagulants.
+• Composition and constituents of blood; blood groups and Rh factor in man, factors, coagulation mechanism, iron metabolism, acid-base balance, thermo-regulation, anticoagulants.

-• Haemoglobin: Composition, types, and role in the transport of oxygen and carbon dioxide.
+• Haemoglobin: Composition, types, and role in transporting oxygen and carbon dioxide.

 • Digestion and absorption: Role of salivary glands, liver, pancreas, and intestinal glands.